View Document Text

 Third-Party Asset Managers

-With third-party asset management programs, Adviser analyzes a number of factors before
+With third-party asset management programs, Adviser analyzes several factors before recommending

-recommending a TPM to its clients.
-The criteria will generally include, but are not limited to, the
+a TPM to its clients.
+The criteria will generally include, but are not limited to, the following: 1) Assets

 5) Historical Performance; 6) Investment Philosophy & Style; 7) Historical Volatility.
 For more